 2. Land and Services

-A sufficient supply of land is available in the settlement areas to allow for growth of the various economic sectors.
-Servicing requirements are contained in the land use policies.
-The Township encourages improvements to information and communication technologies.
+Through land use designations, the Township will maintain a A sufficient supply of land is available in the settlement areas to allow for growth of the various economic sectors, Servicing requirements are contained in the land use policies.